Richard-Sti/richard-sti.github.io/_pages/cv.md

 {% include base_path %}
 (Add a link to the PDF version)

 Education
 ======
 * **Ludwig-Maximilians-Universität München** (2020 - present)
-    * MSc Physics
+    * MSc in Physics, with a research thesis in Astrophysics
 * **University of Glasgow** (2016-2020)
-    * BSc Physics with Astrophysics with Honours of the First Class, GPA 21.3/22
+    * BSc in Physics with Astrophysics with Honours of the First Class, GPA 21.3/22
 * **Hong Kong University of Science and Technology** (2017-2018)
     * Undergraduate Exchange